dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Access, Clean, and Explore Raw Data

-Here's a quick example of using the library to access, clean, and explore raw data.
+Use the library to access, clean, and explore your raw data.

 ```
 #Access raw data